 Medication Summary

 Sedation and analgesia are indicated if reduction is attempted.
+The componants of procedural sedation may be dictated by hospital setting.
 The medications traditionally used for this purpose are diazepam and morphine.
 Other conscious sedation protocols can be used providing the patient maintains an adequate gag reflex.
-Deep conscious sedation is not desirable because the patient should remain seated during relocation.
 Certain medications that can cause masseter spasm (eg, methohexital, chlordiazepoxide, phenothiazines) should be avoided because this complication would prevent relocation of the mandible.

 Analgesics